timschlechter/http-with-fallback/README.md

 Whenever a GET request performed by http-with-fallback responds with:
 - status 200: the response is stored in the local storage
 - status 20x, 30x: just resolve the promise with the given response
 - status 40x, 50x: it looks for a successful response in the local storage.
-When found, resolve the promise with this response
+When found, resolve the promise with this response.
+If none found, and the _fallbackData_ config value is set, resolve the promise with a response containing this data.

 If the browser has no local storage support, every get() is just passed on to [$http](http://docs.angularjs.org/api/ng.$http).